Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 It’s not often that a newspaper article makes school photographers sit up and think, “well… that changes things.”
-But that is exactly what happened when I was sent this article from the Guardian: https://www.theguardian.com/technology/2026/may/08/uk-schools-remove-pupils-photos-online-ai-blackmail-threat-grows

-I have to admit I never saw this issue coming and it was quite a surprise.
-We all worry about how Ai is going to effect our jobs but this was definitely a surprise.
+We all worry about how AI is going to affect our jobs, but this was definitely a surprise.

 So what has happened?

-So essentially a government advisory group recently put out guidelines (not yet taken on by the government) to advise schools on how they should use images of students online.
-This comes off the back of a couple of schools being targeted by blackmailers who have scrapped images from schools websites, used Ai to create abusive versions of them and then threatened to release those images if a ransom wasn’t paid.
+This comes off the back of a couple of schools being targeted by blackmailers who have scraped images from schools’ websites, used AI to create abusive versions of them and then threatened to release those images if a ransom wasn’t paid.

-I also heard that at a recent Schools Marketing and Admissions Conference most of the day was taken up discussing this issue.
+I also heard that, at a recent Schools Marketing and Admissions Conference, most of the day was taken up discussing this issue.
 Apparently all the schools agreed that keeping genuine, authentic photography was vital.

-Trying to ignore just how low some people are willing to sink the concerns around AI-generated fake images, and the potential misuse of pupil photographs taken from nursery, prep, school, college, academy and university websites and social media, have understandably made many schools pause and ask an important question:
+The concerns around AI-generated fake images, and the potential misuse of pupil photographs taken from nursery, prep, school, college, academy and university websites and social media, have understandably made many schools pause and ask an important question:

 Should we still be showing students’ faces online?